 WICKED QUEER: The Boston LGBT Film Festival is the fourth oldest LGBT film festival in North America and it is largest LGBT media event in New England.
 Founded in 1984 by film programmer George Mansour, the festival has been hosted by the Museum of Fine Arts, Boston since the early nineties.
 In 2009 the festival expanded to include screenings at the Brattle Theatre in iconic Harvard Square, Cambridge, the Fenway Health Center on Boylston Street in Boston, and the Institute of Contemporary Art.
-In 2020 the festival virtually screened over 149 films in 39 programs across 10 days throughout the USA
+Our mission is to build community and to celebrate Queer storytelling and filmmaking through the uplifting of voices and stories not yet heard and to present and preserve the vibrancy of our histories.
+In 2021 the festival virtually screened over 149 films in 45 programs across throughout the month of April.

 The festival holds Juried awards for Best Feature, Narrative and Best Feature, Documentary.
-We also have audience awards for Best Narrative Feature, Best Feature Documentary, and Best Short Film.
+We also have audience awards for Best Narrative Feature, Best Feature Documentary, and Best in Show Short Film.

 We prefer that preview submissions be submitted as digital online screeners.